mustafadag84/readme-generator/readme-out.md

 ## Description:

-After the initial npm install, open terminal and run node index.js, answer all the promts
+After the initial npm install, open terminal and run node index.js, answer all the promts.

 ## Table of Contents: